 Cocaethylene temporarily enhances the high associated with both cocaine and alcohol, but this euphoria also increases blood pressure, aggressive and violent thoughts, and poor judgment.
 It will build up to toxic levels in the liver.
-An increase in cocaethylene can also be linked to sudden death
+An increase in cocaethylene can also be linked to sudden death.

-How do You Know if Someone is Using cocaine
+How do You Know if Someone is Using cocaine?

 You can help someone you know to get the help they need by recognising the signs of cocaine addiction.
 This will allow you to make a better assessment.
-There are many signs associated with cocaine addiction that can be observed in the person’s appearance and general behaviour.
+There are many signs associated with cocaine addiction that can be observed in a person’s appearance and general behaviour.
 It’s important to also consider the long-term behavioural effects of addiction.